kaltura/developer-platform-docs/documentation/player-portal/web/embed-types-web.md

 ## Dynamic Embed

-Dynamic embed is recommended for cases where you want to control runtime configuration dynamically and/or have more control over the embed call.<br>
+Dynamic embed is recommended for cases where you want to control runtime configuration dynamically and/or have more control over the embed call.

 Basic dynamic embed codes look like this: